mpetrovich/dash/docs/Operations.md

 where values are compared using loose equality.

 The order, keys, and values of elements in the returned array are determined by `$iterable`.

-This operation does not have a curried variant.

 Related: [intersection()](#), [union()](#)